- About our treatments

 - Pain free

 Berrywood Hospital - is able to offer patients rTMS, a safe and ground-breaking treatment for Clinical Depression.
 The treatment uses magnetic stimulation to target the part of the brain that regulates mood.
-It is a very effective treatment that often succeeds when drugs have failed, as a method of reducing or eliminating the symptoms of Depression.
+It is a very effective treatment that often succeeds when drugs have failed, as a method of reducing or remove the symptoms of Depression.
 It is a non-invasive and generally side-effect free treatment.

 Ketamine infusion therapy

 People who have been diagnosed with treatment resistant depression may be right for Ketamine Infusion Therapy.
 If a patient is not responding to inpatient therapy, medication, or other forms of treatment, ketamine infusion may be considered as the next step.

 For more information about Ketamine infusion, please read the information sheet available here: Ketamine Infusion Therapy Sheet v2 072020.pdf [pdf] 203KB

 Contact us and referrals